neuvector/docs/user/pages/14.releasenotes/01.5x/docs.md

 + Add link to Group in Security Risks -> Vulnerabilities -> Impact popup to easily edit group mode
 + Support deep linking in URL's to image and/or container vulnerability page
 + Add password reset option for admin to reset user password in console Settings -> Users
 + Allow sending event logs to controller pod logs in Settings -> Configuration -> Notification.
 The events sent will begin with 'notification=' and be saved only to the leader controller pod.
+Note that there is a bug in this version where, in order to change the event level SYSLOG must be enabled (and can be disabled if desired after changing the level).
 + Remove requirement for controller/enforcer to mount "/host/cgroup".
 + Add Get Support menu with links to slack, documentation, and other resources
 + Fill message field to /v1/log/activity logs